sopherapps/pydantic-redis/docs/tutorials/synchronous/nested-models.md

 Set the attribute containing the child model with an instance of the child model

+!!! note
     The new instance of the child model should have the **SAME** primary key as the original child model.

 ```Python hl_lines="52-56"
 {!../docs_src/tutorials/synchronous/nested-models.py!}